jam-do/jam-site/src/md/whitepaper.md

 Advantages of DWA:
 - Flat learning curve: for simple tasks you only need basic HTML and the “export default” keyword line
 - The ability to use the full power of modern JavaScript to create assets in formats where imperative programming capabilities (loops, conditions, templates, asynchronous requests, dynamic imports) are very limited or absent: (HTML, CSS, SVG, markdown)
-- The ability to get what you want without installing or configuring development environment tools (build, minification, etc.) - Smart CDN (JAM Cloud) will do everything.
+- The ability to get what you want without installing or configuring development environment tools (build, minification, etc.) - JAM Cloud will do everything.
 - Security: a verifiable hash is available for each version of any text asset in the CDN
-- Fully compatible with jam-x and other platform elements
+- Fully compatible with jam-x and other platform parts
 - All other advantages of the JAMStack approach (https://jamstack.org/): load resistance, high delivery speed, etc.
 - DWA = NFT